richard-sistern/kusto-library/README.md

-# kusto-examples
+# Kusto Library

-A collection of useful Kusto examples
+A collection of (hopefully) useful Kusto examples